sidpalas/extendscript-console/README.md

 ### If ESTK is not running:

   console.log() writes to a hidden text file in your home directory (~/.jsx-console).
-The tail command can then be used to monitor this file, making the terminal act as the javascript console.
+The unix tail command can then be used (from an OSX Terminal) to monitor this file, making the terminal act as the javascript console.
 Tail command:

   $ touch ~/.jsx-console && tail -F ~/.jsx-console